The problem isn't whether AI can query a database. The problem is whether the buying team wants to configure the database in the first place.

 LineNow is the closed-loop workflow bet — an opinionated procurement system whose shape is fixed and whose behavior is derived from your live operating data (POS, supplier emails, receipts).
 The closed loop is not a feature added to a database; it is the load-bearing primitive, and the database falls out of it.

 These are different categories.
-The same operator does not need both.
+The same operator does not usually need both.
 If your problem is "we have outgrown NetSuite-shaped operations and need a modern system of record," Doss is in the conversation.
-If your problem is "I am still doing procurement on a spreadsheet at 11pm on a Tuesday and the supplier reply is rotting in my inbox," LineNow is the larger and more useful system, at less than 1% of the cost.
+If your problem is "I am still doing procurement on a spreadsheet at 11pm on a Tuesday and the supplier reply is rotting in my inbox," LineNow is the better-fit system because the PO, receiving event, and accounting handoff reconcile upstream.

-Why a "modern ERP" — even a good one — does not close the SMB gap
+Why a modern ERP does not close the procurement workflow gap

-The temptation in the market is to assume the only thing wrong with ERP at the SMB tier is price and looks.
-Make it cheaper, make it AI-native, ship it on a modern stack, and the SMB gap dissolves.
-We do not believe this is correct, and the case is laid out in full in Why ERP Cannot Solve SMB Procurement.
+The temptation in the market is to assume the only thing wrong with ERP is price and looks.
+Make it cheaper, make it AI-native, ship it on a modern stack, and the procurement workflow gap dissolves.
+We do not believe this is correct.

 The compressed version: ERP is a database-first architecture.
 Database-first architectures require the operator to model master data — items, suppliers, prices, MOQs, pack sizes, workflows — before they can do useful work.
-That requirement is the binding constraint at SMB scale, and it is invariant to how the database is presented.
+That requirement is the binding constraint for teams that need to buy today, and it is invariant to how the database is presented.
 A configurable schema with AI on top still requires someone to configure it, maintain it, and keep it correct as the business changes.
-The SMB operator who is trying to send a PO tonight does not have that person on payroll.
-They never will.

-The SMB answer is not a smaller or prettier ERP.
-It is a different shape of system — one that infers the master data from the operating reality (POS, supplier email, payment record), reconciles the state automatically, and executes the workflow as a closed loop.
+The answer is not a smaller or prettier ERP.
+It is a different shape of system — one that infers the master data from the operating reality (POS, supplier email, payment record), reconciles state as reviewable workflow, and executes the buying loop around a living PO.
 The operator does not configure; they operate.

 Doss has chosen to build the modern ERP.
 We have chosen to build something else.